Skip to content

 "In my view the fediverse is the network of platforms that speak ActivityPub.
 Anything else dilutes the usefulness of the term, because no matter how federated XMPP or Diaspora are, I can't communicate with them directly from a Pixelfed account like I can with Mastodon or Misskey."

-Mastodon founder and CEO Eugen Rochko, responding to Marco, February 2024
+Mastodon founder and CEO Eugen Rochko, responding to Marco Rogers suggestion that "the at protocol means that Bluesky should be considered part of 'the fediverse'", February 2024

-It's worth looking a little more at the ActivityPub-only (and bridges don't count) protocol-centric definitino that excludes Bluesky.
+It's worth looking a little more at the ActivityPub-only protocol-centric definition.
 Eugen's not the only one who has this perspective.
 Fediverse influencer Evan Prodromou (one of the five co-authors of the ActivityPub spec, author of an upcoming book on ActivityPub, and co-lead of an Ethereum Project-funded project to implement end-to-end encryption to ActivityPub) agreed with Eugen in Marco's thread.
-In 2023, Evan similarly argued anybody working on brand new protocols "should stop immediately.
-They are going to do more harm than good" and added "Blue Sky in particular is a bad project."
+A couple of weeks after I published the original version of this post, the new Social Web Foundation (SWF), where Evan's a co-founder, similarly defined "the Fediverse" in terms of ActivityPub – and in a lengthy discussion on SocialHub, Daryl Strype noted that "The fediverse.party team talked this over recently, and agreed that we still don’t include bridged accounts in our definition of “the fediverse”."

 I get it.
 Many ActivityPub loyalists remain resentful that after considering ActivityPub, Bluesky went on to develop its own protocol AT.
 By contrast, Meta endorsed ActivityPub's value as platform for its new surveillance capitalism platform Threads, and Eugen described it as a "huge victory for our cause".
 But while I'm sympathetic to people who prefer a values-based definition of the Fediverse that excludes Bluesky and the rest of the corporate fediverse ...
-I personally have far less patience for a gatekeeping, ahistorical, ActivityPub-only argument for excluding Bluesky.
-They decided ActivityPub wasn't the best choice for them.
-Get over it already!
+I personally have far less patience for the gatekeeping, ahistorical, ActivityPub-only definition of the Fediverse.
+The Fediverse has always supported multiple protocols.

 Bluesky feels like a part of today's Fediverse (at least to me)